How to: Add a Document Template, File Type, and Editing Application to a Site Definition

 Right-click the referenced image file in the IMAGES folder, and then click Properties.

-On the Security tab in the Properties dialog box, click Advanced.
+In the Properties dialog box, on the Security tab, click Advanced.

-On the Permissions tab in the Advanced Security Settings dialog box, ensure that the check box is selected for Allow inheritable permissions from the parent to propagate to this object and all child objects.
+In the Advanced Security Settings dialog box, on the Permissions tab, ensure that the check box is selected for Allow inheritable permissions from the parent to propagate to this object and all child objects.
 Include these with entries specifically defined here.

-Note The default size for icons in Windows SharePoint Services is 16 x 16 pixels.
+The default size for icons in SharePoint Foundation is 16 x 16 pixels.